Jojo Babie Exposes Chest Thanks To ‘Losing’ Her Shirt In Sexy New Instagram Pic

 “Please lost your shirt one more time,” begged a fan.

 In addition to losing her shirt, Jojo has been talking about “Scorpio season.”

 After all, her birthday is coming up on November 7, and Scorpios are born between October 23 and November 22.

 In addition to the post, Jojo shared an Instagram story that was a meme about her astrological sign.

 “‘I love you!
 You’re so good but at the same time soooo bad!
-Why???'” it read, with a graphic that was indicated as “Scorpio women.”
+Why???'” the meme read, with a graphic that was indicated as “Scorpio women.”

-“Half devil, half goddess,” read the captions of the graphic.
+“Half devil, half goddess,” read the caption of the graphic.

 The graphic was a shadow of a woman, who stuck her tongue out while horns grew out of her hair.
 The backdrop was drenched in a red light, with the shadow in a darker tone of red.